 A 1942 concert at the Tower Circus, conducted by Percy Dayman, was reported as having the "biggest audience of its career - nearly two thousand" .
 The programme included the 'Enigma' Variations and Tchaikovsky's B flat minor Piano Concerto with Edith Hothersall as soloist.
 It also included the first performance on an Overture by Robert Atherton.
 11

 On the 1 May 1943 the orchestra advertised its 'Coming-of-Age Orchestral Concert' (1921-1942) at the Tower Circus in the Blackpool Gazette and Herald.
 However, sadly, just a week prior to this celebratory concert, Percy died.

 The concert went ahead as planned on Sunday 23 May 1943 at the request of his family and was conducted by the deputy conductor, Mr Dunlop.

-Robert Atherton was the Music Master at St Joseph's College, Blackpool.
+Robert Atherton was born in 1910 the Music Master at St Joseph's College, Blackpool.
 He died in 2000 and his Sine Nomine was performed at a concert on 25 February 2001; conducted by Keith Brooks.
-13
+14

 Robert Atherton's son, David Atherton, and daughter, Joan Atherton, were both associated with the orchestra; David as guest conductor and Joan as a soloist for violin repertoire.